OfficeDev/teams-toolkit/docs/fx-core/localdebug-help.md

 ```
 Please note that the `botEndpoint` should use https protocol.

+## localdebug-plugin.NgrokTunnelNotConnected
+### Error Message
+Ngrok tunnel is not connected.
+Check your network settings and try again.

+### Mitigation
+Please ensure that your network connection is stable and then try again.

+Or you can use your own tunneling service by following [the configuration](#what-to-do-if-i-want-to-use-my-own-tunneling-service-instead-of-the-built-in-one-for-bot-or-messaging-extension).

 ## What to do if Teams shows "App not found" when the Teams web client is opened?
 ### Error